HaigBishop/quiet-consensus/sct/minting_sct_nfts.md

     All transaction logs and ownership info saved to logs/ directory
     ```

-5. You may want to say the viewing keys in `.env`, like this:
+5. Optional: You may want to save the viewing keys in `.env`, like this:

    ```
    USER1_VIEWING_KEY="0afcxj7wv1pluaiuaqx0o2"